 Some snacks will be provided.
 If you choose, people are welcome to bring any kind of snack they wish to and are not expected to share but can decide to bring extra if they like.
 Food is not required at the workshop, but a hour for lunch will be scheduled in between the morning & afternoon sessions (you can go out to eat nearby or bring a sack lunch if you prefer).
 I discourage alcohol for these meetings because I want your brain working its best.
 No smoking in the house.
 If you need to smoke, you can go outside to the patio.
 If you smoke outside, please be conscious of the two following things: (1) other people may want to use the patio so please try to blow your smoke away from them; and (2) do not throw your butts on the ground, put them in the container you brought with you or use the ones I put out there.
 Leave no trace, please.

 Scott has been teaching NVC workshops since 2006.
 "I have taught this class to people who want to learn mediation, conflict resolution, and how to better listen & communicate with others in ways that are more effective, efficient, and healthy.
 Perfect for parents, managers, salespeople, customer service, couples, and individuals.
 NVC has been taught by others for many uses, including middle east peace negotiations and the leaders of Occupy Wall Street in New York.
 I have trained groups from Active Life Healing Center and the National Contract Management Association to use NVC in their office interaction and business mediation practices.
 From January of 2013 through May of 2013, I used NVC with three- to twelve-year old kids at Children's Discovery Center.
-Since May of 2015, I have facilitated the Austin Emotional Intelligence Play group weekly meetup.
+Since May of 2015, I have facilitated the Acapulco Emotional Intelligence Play group weekly meetup.
 I have also created a series of animated videos, focusing on issues people have in all manner of situations, from parenting to love relationships to people management."
 Testimonials from past students.

 This half day workgroup is donate what you want (including nothing) via the link at the top of this page (or you can give cash to me in person) to reserve a space.
 If you choose to donate, no refunds.
 If you are running low on funds, please don't let that stop you from coming!
 Your presence is enough.